Arthur-Huan/kde-breeze-for-firefox/README.md

 **Apply the theme**

 1. Copy the desired CSS file(s) from this repository into the `chrome` folder
-2. Import the css files in `userChrome.css`.
+2. Import the `kde-breeze.css` and `kde-breeze-icons.css` css files in `userChrome.css`.
-   * For normal installation, import both `kde-breeze.css` and `kde-breeze-icons.css`.
-   * For color variants, import the color variant's css file along with `kde-breeze-icons.css`.
+3. (Optional) Apply color variants:
+      * Copy the snippets in the colors css files to the end of the `kde-breeze.css` file
+      * Alternatively, edit the root variables in `kde-breeze.css` with the preferred tweaks
 3. Copy the `breeze-icons` and `breeze-dark-icons` folders into the `chrome` folder
 4. Restart Firefox to apply the theme.